sajjadGG/book-python/basics/loop/comprehensions.rst

 Map
 ===
+Applying function to each output element:

 .. code-block:: python
-    :caption: Applying function to each output element

     [float(x) for x in range(0,5)]
     # [0.0, 1.0, 2.0, 3.0, 4.0]